looking for 1-1 services? Schedule a consult

 • “What if it happens too quickly again?”

-These thoughts create tension in your body, especially in the pelvic muscles, which can shorten the arousal-to-orgasm window even more.
-The harder you try to suppress the fear, the more your body stays on high alert.
-Over time, this pattern can train your mind to associate intimacy with stress rather than pleasure.
+These thoughts generate tension in your body, especially in the pelvic muscles, which can further shorten the arousal-to-orgasm window.
+The harder you fight the fear, the longer your body remains on high alert.
+This pattern can condition your mind over time to associate intimacy with stress rather than pleasure.

-Low self-esteem magnifies the meaning of each sexual encounter.
-Instead of seeing intimacy as a shared experience, it becomes a high-stakes test of your worth.
-Any experience of PE can then feel like a “failure,” reinforcing negative self-talk:
+Having low self-esteem makes each sexual encounter seem more meaningful.
+Intimacy no longer is a mutual experience, but a high stakes test of your worth.
+Then any experience of PE may seem like a “failure,” reinforcing negative self-talk:

 • “I’m not man enough.”